Try Easy One Hour Cinnamon Rolls Recipe for soft, delicious, ooey gooey homemade cinnamon rolls with cream cheese icing in just 1 hour time!

 - While your dough is proofing, begin preparing your cinnamon sugar filling.
 In a medium size mixing bowl, use an electric hand mixer to combine softened butter, brown sugar, sugar, cinnamon, and vanilla extract until combined.
 Set aside.

-- Once dough has proofed for 10 minutes, remove towel and place dough on a clean, lightly greased or floured surface to roll out.
-You can also use parchment paper to make it easier.
+- Once dough has proofed for 10 minutes, remove towel and place dough on a large pastry mat or a clean, lightly greased or floured surface to roll out.
 Use a rolling pin and roll the dough to form a 14″ x 18″ rectangle and 1/4″ thick.

 - Next, begin preheating oven to 350 degrees and use an offset spatula to spread the cinnamon sugar butter mixture on your dough almost to the edges.